KJLankinen/cubble/README.md

 at will, given that you know what you're doing.

 ## Debugging the program
-You can use `cuda-gdg` to debug the program.
+You can use `cuda-gdb` to debug the program.
 For this you need to build the program with the debug rule, i.e. `make debug`.
 Since the debug version of the program is painfully slow, it can be time consuming to debug the simulation if the input size is large.
 I recommend always checking if the problem or bug